-In February 2022, the Company's Board of Directors approved a stock repurchase program.
-Under the program, the Company is authorized to repurchase up to \$50.0 million of the Company's outstanding Class A Common Stock.
+In May 2023, the Company's Board of Directors approved an increase under our existing stock repurchase program from \$50.0 million to \$75.0 million of the Company's outstanding Class A Common Stock.
 As permitted by securities laws and other legal requirements and subject to market conditions and other factors, purchases under the program may be made from time to time in the open market at prevailing prices, or through privately negotiated transactions.
 The Company is not obligated to repurchase any dollar amount or number of shares, and the stock repurchase program may be suspended or terminated at any time.
 All shares repurchased under the stock repurchase program are retired.
 The Company intends to use the share repurchase plan to opportunistically return capital to shareholders while still focusing on its primary goal of investing in the business to drive growth.

-During the year ended December 31, 2022, under the Company's stock repurchase program, the Company repurchased 460,950 shares at an average price of \$46.99 per share for a total cost of \$21.7 million.
-As of December 31, 2022, \$28.3 million of shares of Class A Common Stock remained available for repurchase under the program.
+During the year ended December 31, 2023, under the Company's stock repurchase program, the Company repurchased 91,273 shares at an average price of \$46.63 per share for a total cost of \$4.3 million.
+As of December 31, 2022, \$49.1 million of shares of Class A Common Stock remained available for repurchase under the program.